myappgini/tvedit/README.md

 ## Setup

 First of all you have to register the js libraries for them to run.
-Find and edit the `extras-header.php` file inside the hooks folder.
+Find and edit the `header-extras.php` file inside the hooks folder.
 Add the following two command lines:

     <script  src = "<?php echo PREPEND_PATH;?>LTE/plugins/jquery-jeditable/jquery.jeditable.js"></script>